joevgreathead/ts-resume/README.md

 ## Motivation

-I was tired of using MS Word or Apple's Pages app to write up simple text-based resumes.
+I was tired of using MS Word or Apple Pages to write up simple text-based resumes.
 Getting everything aligned correctly was a lot more work than it was generally worth.
 By setting up the base layout of my resume using web technologies, I have a lot more flexibility in what I can do with fewer limitations over my control.

 My workflow is now reduced to: